How to Prove Driver Negligence in a Colorado Accident

 Breach of Duty

 Breach of duty is the action or inaction of the liable party that caused the accident.
 When determining if someone behaved negligently, their behavior is compared to how a reasonable person would have acted in the same situation.
 Individuals or entities breach their duty of care when they fail to be mindful or careful in their situation.
-Instances of breaching duty of duty include:
+Instances of breaching of duty include:

 - Drunk driving